-Employee pulse surveys often ride the coattails of an annual employee survey (we call these “anchor surveys”), in that they serve as a great way to drill down for more specific information.
-Pulse surveys occur at regular or planned intervals, with planned groups, and generally, involve large segments of the organization’s population.
+In the quest to provide more frequent and valuable employee feedback, employee pulse surveys often ride the coattails of an annual employee survey (we refer to these annual surveys as “anchor surveys”), in that they serve as a great way to drill down for more specific information.
+Pulse surveys occur at regular or planned intervals, with planned groups, and generally involve large segments of the organization’s population.

 Are Employee Pulse Surveys Right for Your Organization?

 Employee pulse surveys can be tremendously effective in your

-Are we prepared to act on the employee feedback?
+- Are we prepared to act on the employee feedback?

-Are We Prepared to Act On the Employee Feedback?
+Are We Prepared to Act on the Employee Feedback?

-Perhaps the greatest advantage of pulse surveys is also its greatest disadvantage—frequency.
+Perhaps the greatest advantage of employee pulse surveys is also its greatest disadvantage—frequency.
 Through pulsing, an organization is asking for employee feedback, while telling its employees, “We heard what you said and care enough to see how we’re doing.”
-Employees hear, “The company intends to act on the feedback we provide, so we can expect to see some changes.”
+Employees hear, “The company intends to act on the valuable feedback we provide, so we can expect to see some changes.”

 While this is all very positive for an organization inclined to act on the feedback, a company that continues to survey on issues, but does little to create change, might be doing more harm than good.
 Surveying too frequently, particularly with little or no action, is more detrimental than not surveying at all.
 The key?
 Employee pulse surveys should not be administered any more frequently than you have the ability to implement action plans.